exokitxr/exokit/README.md

 [![Twitter Follow](https://img.shields.io/twitter/follow/webmixedreality.svg?style=social)](https://twitter.com/webmixedreality)

 ### Subscribe to our Email list to be notified when we launch! http://eepurl.com/dFiLMz

-## Exokit is a native VR and AR engine for JavaScript.

 This project enables developers to build XR experiences using the same code that runs on the web.
 Exokit engine is written on top of Node and emulates a web browser, providing native hooks for WebGL, WebXR, WebAudio, and other APIs used in immersive experiences.